Guide to Vestmanna – Historical Treasure and Alluring Nature

 From Farming Village to Tourist Attraction

-Here in deep valleys between rugged basalt hills and dense bluish mountains, the people of Vestmanna have stayed in lodging cottages when they went on either bird hunt or climbed the grass-covered steep cliffs to drive sheep into sheepfolds.
+Here in deep valleys between rugged basalt hills and dense bluish mountains, the people of Vestmanna have stayed in lodging cottages.
+These cabins were used when the villagers went on either bird hunt or climbed the grass-covered steep cliffs to drive sheep into sheepfolds.

 In their minds, they met Irish monks named Papi or Christian monks.
 These monks lived here in ancient times.